-- A. Primary Election.
-The Election Board shall report results of the Primary Election once the time for Election Disputes or Challenges has elapsed.
+A. Primary Election.
+The Election Board shall report final-results of the Primary Election once the time for Election Disputes or Challenges has elapsed.
 The Election Board shall announce the official election results using the same procedure that is used for the announcement of unofficial Election results of Regular or Special Elections.
-If a dispute or challenge to an Election is pending, the Election Board may announce partial results or the Election Board may, in its discretion, suspend the remainder of the Election schedule until such matters are resolved. - B. Regular or Special Election.
-The Election Board shall prepare a Partial Election Report if the results of one or more office remains in dispute, or the Election Report.
-Any Partial Election Report prepared by the Election Board is complete as to the offices it is then able to finalize in such report.
-In the event that more than one Election Report is necessary, the Election Board will not thereafter prepare a separate final Election Report which is repetitive or cumulative of any other Partial Election Reports.
-Each Election Report shall be comprised of the following information: - 1.
+If a dispute or challenge to an

+Election is pending, the Election Board may announce partial results or the Election Board may, in its discretion, suspend the remainder of the Election schedule until such matters are resolved.

+- B. Regular or Special Election.
+The Election Board shall prepare a Partial Final Report if the results of one or more office remains in dispute, or a Final Report comprised of the following information - 1.
 Total number of registered Voters; - 2.
 Number of ballots issued; - 3.
-Number of ballots received; - 4.
+Number of ballots received: - 4.
 Number of "undeliverable" Official Election Ballot Envelopes; - 5.
 Number of spoiled ballots and rejected ballots; - 6.
 Total votes cast for each Candidate; - 7.
 List of ties and final results of the tie; and - 8.
-List of Candidates elected and position elected to.

-- C. Certification.
-The Election Board shall vote on whether to certify the election results and prepare the Election Report or submit a Partial Election Report after the scheduled time for withdrawals, recount requests and election challenges has lapsed, or after all recounts or challenges have been completed, whichever is later. - D. Forwarding and Posting.
-After Certification, the Election Board shall forward the Election Report, by electronic mail, to the Tribal Ogema, the Tribal Council, and the Tribal Court all with read receipt acknowledgement.
-The Election Board shall also post the Election Report at the Election Board office and may request the Office of Public Affairs to post the report on the Tribal website.
-The Report will indicate that it is being provided as required pursuant to these Regulations.
+List of Candidates elected and position elected to. - C. ApprovalCertification.
+The Election Board shall vote on whether to approve_certify the election results and prepare a final report or submit a partial final report after the scheduled time for withdrawals, recount requests and election challenges has lapsed, or after all recounts or challenges have been completed, whichever is later. - D. Forwarding and Posting.
+After approvalCertification, the Election Board shall forward the Final Report, by electronic mail, to the Tribal Ogema, the Speaker of the Tribal Council, the Tribal Recorder, and the Tribal Court all with read receipt acknowledgement.
+The Election Board shall also post the Final Report at the Election Board office and may request the Office of Public Affairs to post the report on the Tribal website.
+The Final Report will indicate that it is being provided as required pursuant to these Regulations.